keeev/blue-sea-ui/README.md

 ##Settings

 Blue Sea comes with settings.
 Right now you can change the UI's font size.
 More to come.

 ## Additional Packages

-* [language-javascript-semantic](https://atom.io/packages/language-javascript-semantic) for the syntax highlightning like you can see in the screenshot.
+* [language-javascript-semantic](https://atom.io/packages/language-javascript-semantic) for the syntax highlighting like you can see in the screenshot.

 ##Installation

 As long as this theme is under development you can install and use it manually:

 * Clone this repo
 * ``cd /your/repo``
 * ``apm link`` will link it to ``~/.atom/packages``
 * go to your Settings (cmd + ,) and then activate the theme.

 ## Contribution